mythflipped/Deployment-of-Large-Wi-Fi-Mesh-Networks-for-Indoor-Environments/README.md

 2. Derive the ITU Path Loss Model.(Done)

 ## What to do Nov 7 - Nov 13
 1. Understand the path loss model.
+(Done)
 2. Understand the meaning of each term in the equation.
+(Done)
-3. Try to assign the parameter for router in matlab.(Check matlab)
+3. Try to assign the parameter for router in matlab.(Check matlab) (Done)
+4. Write the SINR function.
+(Done)

+## To Do Nov 14 - Nov 20
+1. Reconstruct the building to make them more realistic.(Done)
+2. Re-write the PL, SNR and SINR function.
+3. Throughput Calculation and spectral efficiency.
+4. Mid-Term presentation.